ThomasLeconte/laminas-gen/Readme.md

 Just use `composer install thomasleconte/laminas-gen` !

 ## Config it
-When library is installed, you can use `vendor/bin/laminas-gen-console <arguments>` to generate items.
-But if you want, you can create your own command for call this script in `composer.json` :
+You need to provide this script in your `composer.json` file for make this lib able to be used.

 ```json
     "scripts": {